mvac7/SDCC_TEXTMODE_MSXROM_Lib/docs/HOWTO.md

-# How to use the MSX SDCC Library
+# How to use the TEXTMODE MSX SDCC Library

 | Attention! |
 | :---       |